Addlestone conveyancing FAQs

 Disbursements are the third-party costs paid out on your behalf, such as Stamp Duty and indemnity policies.
 Legal fees are for the solicitor's legal work.

-Our legal fees for buying or selling a house in Addlestone are fixed, so for a standard conveyancing transaction, what we quote is exactly what you pay
+Your legal fees for buying or selling a house in Addlestone are fixed, so for a standard conveyancing transaction, what you are quoted is exactly what you pay

 Calculate the conveyancing fees for your Addlestone sale or purchase

 Our online conveyancing fees calculator gives you a detailed fixed fee quote with a detailed breakdown of all fees, costs and disbursements for your Addlestone sale or purchase.